Seeed-Studio/wiki-documents/docs/reTerminal-hardware-interfaces-usage.md

 You can learn more about camera usage by visiting [official Raspberry Pi documentation](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/3)

+#### Usage on Buildroot/ Yocto image

+- The CSI camera interface is not tested yet.
+This will be updated once it is tested.

 ## 5-Inch LCD

 The inbuilt 5-inch LCD on the reTerminal is connected to the **30-pin DSI interface** on the carrier board inside.
 This LCD supports **5-point multi-touch** and in order to enable this feature, the LCD is connected to another **TP interface** on the carrier board.